 The world is becoming smaller, and the issue of refugees is becoming an issue for all of us.
 The refugee issue affects not just the source country but its neighboring countries and even the world.
 It is a global issue.

-Therefore, to solve the refugee problem, each one of us need to have the awareness that we are world citizens who belong to a common community of Earth.
-When we see the world as one community, national borders and nationalities become meaningless and each one of us become an equal member of the community.
+Therefore, to solve the refugee problem, each one of us needs to have the awareness that we are world citizens who belong to a common community of Earth.
+When we see the world as one community, national borders and nationalities become meaningless and each one of us becomes an equal member of the community.

 If we trace back our history, one of our ancestors may be a refugee who came from afar.
 Also, any one of us can become a refugee fleeing from unavoidable danger and violence.